Data-Association-Free Landmark-based SLAM: Experiments

 \myParagraph{Influence of number of landmarks and landmark noise} Fig.~\ref{fig:lmkNoiseAndNumber} shows the ATE across the four datasets for increasing landmark measurement noise (top row) and increasing number of landmarks shown as a percentage of the number of poses (bottom row).
 We observe that our \nameKmeans still outperforms all other techniques almost across the spectrum; it is only worse at high landmark noise where the raw odometry becomes the best among all the techniques (with the exception of the garage dataset).
 In this case, two factors come into play for \nameKmeans.
 First, as mentioned earlier, our approach can underestimate the number of landmarks under high noise (see Fig.~\ref{fig:nrLmksb}).
 Second, high landmark noise makes solving the inner problem (Problem~\ref{prob:inner}) more challenging in \nameKmeans by reducing the inter-cluster distances of the projected measurements.
 Solving the inner problem sub-optimally further affects the outer estimation of the number of landmarks, causing more performance loss.
 The Garage dataset is particularly challenging as its odometry translation covariance is specified to be large despite the odometry being accurate.
 The \nameML baseline is the most vulnerable to such mismatched covariances due to its reliance on them.
 Number of landmarks is a relatively weak factor for data association.
 There is a slight trend of having less accurate data association as more landmarks are in the map, which is expected.

 \myParagraph{Performance on the real dataset} Table~\ref{tab:realresults} reports the results on the real dataset.
 We observe that although being slow, \nameKmeans still dominates the others.
 Additionally, the performance is not sensitive to $\beta$.
-A wide range of $\beta$ ($\beta\in[20,140]$) all gives the highest accuracy.
+The highest accuracy is obtained over a wide range of values for $\beta\in[20,140]$.
+Discussions about the runtime are in the \supplementary.